-4 Section 6quat(1) and section 64N(1).
+6 Sections 6quat(1) and 64N(1).

-5 Section 6quat(1C).
+7 Section 6quat(1C)(a).

-(B) Fees received for managerial services rendered in South Africa to a person resident in Country B (the income constitutes a South African-source amount).

-(C) Royalty income received from a person resident in Country C (the income constitutes a South African-source amount).

-(D) Cash foreign dividends received from a foreign company on shares listed on an exchange7 (the income constitutes a foreign-source amount).

-No tax treaties are in place for any of these scenarios.

-In respect of the foreign taxes, the resident is potentially entitled in the year of assessment under -

-- (A), to a rebate under section 6quat(1); - (B), to a deduction under section 6quat(1C)(a); - (C), to a deduction under section 6quat(1C)(a); and - (D), to a rebate for dividends tax purposes under section 64N (Note).

-The foreign dividend is exempt from normal tax under section 10B(2)(d).
+8 See the Comprehensive Guide to Dividends Tax for details on dividends tax and section 64N.

+1 Example 1 - Methods of relief for certain foreign taxes paid or proved to be payable Facts: The following income is received by a resident during a ye ar of assessment: Nature of income Foreign taxes paid or proved to be payable without any right of recovery R (A) Trading income derived from Country A (the income constitutes a foreign-source amount).
+15 000 (B) Fees received for managerial services rendered in South Africa to a person resident in Country B (the income constitutes a South African-source amount). e 20 000 (C) Royalty income received from a person resident in Country C (the income constitutes a South African-s amount). ource 30 000 (D) Cash foreign dividends received from a foreign comp shares listed on an exchange 9 (the income constitut foreign-source amount). • No tax treaties are in place for any of these scenarios.
+Result: In respect of the foreign taxes, the resident is potentially entitled in the year of assessment under - (A), to a rebate under section 6quat(1) if the foreign taxes were proved to be payable, or to a deduction under section 6quat(1C)(a) if the foreign taxes were paid but not proved to be payable; • (B), to a deduction under section 6 quat (1C)(a); • (C), to a deduction under section 6 quat (1C)(a); and • (D), to a rebate for dividends tax purposes under s ection 64N (Note).
+Note: The foreign dividend is exempt from normal tax under section $10B(2)(d)$.